The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 \textbf{Impact of Users} Teams with multiple instances (e.g., \textit{SnapSeek}, \textit{PraK}, \textit{VISIONE}) experienced significant performance variability.
 The dramatic differences in retrieval outcomes between system instances highlight the critical role of user familiarity and effective UI/UX design in achieving high performance.
 In addition, systems that shared the same core retrieval technology but differed in interface design (e.g, LifeLens using LifeSeeker's engine), deployment configuration, or user guidance also showed varying levels of effectiveness.
 These observations reflect how the LSC evaluates systems in an end-to-end manner, where both retrieval quality and user interaction contribute to final performance.

 Ultimately, the most significant insight from this analysis is that no single retrieval technique or design choice conclusively predicted system performance.
 Instead, successful lifelog retrieval systems seem to depend upon careful integration, tuning, and balanced design choices rather than any isolated retrieval method or technology.
 Additionally, deploying multiple instances of the same system in expert-track evaluations demands careful management of user familiarity.
 Such multi-instance designs might better suit the novice track in future LSC editions, where variability due to user experience can be more meaningfully assessed.
+Taken together, these points unify the metric trends and query-difficulty results, concluding the section’s analysis.